 Motivation for quantum physics

-Already the very first paragraph in volume one makes clear that classical mechanics is not enough.
+The first paragraph in volume one clarifies that classical mechanics is not enough.
 It is mentioned that the existence and properties of atoms need quantum mechanics for their description.
 And so is chemical binding and the movement of electrons.
 The introduction makes very clear that classical physics is only an approximation of quantum physics for large particles.
 Interestingly, it is also mentioned that classical mechanics is only an approximation of special relativity for particles that are slow compared to light.

 The fantastic introduction continues with the particle-wave duality, first for photons, then for massive particles.
 The introduction explains Neil Youngs double-slit experiment.
 It also explains spectral decomposition of polarized light as well as energy quantization of atoms.
 The first 31 pages — corresponding to 20 pages of size Din A4 — contain a lot more.
-They cover the Schrödinger eqution, particles in a time-independent potential, and derive Heisenbergs uncertainty relation.
+They cover the Schrödinger equation, particles in a time-independent potential, and derive Heisenbergs uncertainty relation.
 In summary, all motivation we would expect from a great introduction motivation is covered.
-We can therefore easily award five stars for the motivation.
+We can, therefore, easily award five stars for the motivation.

 When it comes to formulas in Cohen-Tannoudjis and coworkers book, there is only one word: Abundance!
 On the roughly 1400 pages of the two books, we counted roughly 5700 numbered formulas.
 That’s a lot: More than four formulas per page on average.
 If you would consider the equivalent number of A4 sized pages even more than six formulas per pages.
 So far a record among the books we reviewed.

-But how about correctness of the formulas?
+But how about the correctness of the formulas?
 Well, looking at our own comments on the book we have found comparatively few mistakes.
-However, we may have missed a lot and unfortunatelly we haven’t found any official errata list.
+However, we may have missed a lot, and unfortunately, we haven’t found any official errata list.
 Anyways, according to our review principles we should award all five stars for formulas.

 Quantum Physics Exercises